gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

 Module dependencies declared this way will be resolved against the configured repositories as usual.
+External dependencies can be declared for a Java library, Java source set or Java library API specification.

 ### Software model changes

-TODO - Binary names are now scoped to the component they belong to.
+Binary names are now scoped to the component they belong to.
 This means multiple components can have binaries with a given name.
 For example, several library components might have a `jar` binary.
 This allows binaries to have names that reflect their relationship to the component, rather than their absolute location in the software model.

 ### Support for `LanguageSourceSet` model elements